georgepsarakis/pitch/index.md

     Dictionary of valid HTTP header field names and their corresponding values.
 2. `settings`

-    Dictionary of the command line parameters (see the [sample file](https://github.com/georgepsarakis/pitch/blob/master/sample.yml#L6)).
-If the same parameter is passed from the command-line it overrides the settings.
+    Dictionary of the command line parameters.
+If the same parameter is passed from the command-line it overrides the configuration file settings.
 3. `urls`

     A list of dictionaries where the `url` key is required and optionally the `data` key contains a dictionary with the POST/GET payload.
 Parameters values should not be URL-encoded.